The better you take care of your hearing aids, the better they will take care of you.

 Establish a regular cleaning routine.

-Setting up a simple cleaning routine, which you do automatically every day, is one of the best ways to keep your hearing aids in top working order.
+Setting up a simple hearing aid cleaning routine, which you do automatically every day, is one of the best ways to keep your hearing aids in top working order.
 Each morning, wipe the hearing aids gently with a soft, dry cloth to clean away any grime, oil, or wax that accumulated the previous day.
 Use a soft brush to clean the microphone cover, and use a wax pick to remove any wax from the receiver tube.
 You can clean earmolds of behind-the-ear hearing aids with a wax pick, or you can remove the earmolds from the tube and wash them in soapy water.
 At night, store your hearing aids in the same location to make sure they are not lost or damaged accidentally.
 Avoid keeping your hearing aids in the bathroom.
 It is best to store them in a cool and dry place.